uit-no/hpc-doc/guides/user/storage.rst

 The basics
 ----------

-You need a ftp client that supports encrypted authentication.
+You need an ftp client that supports encrypted authentication.

 Please note that it is only the authentication that is encrypted, the data you copy will flow unencrypted over the network so do not copy any